fabric-testbed/ControlFramework/README.md

 1fea39fedf6a        fabrictestbed/postgres:12.3              "docker-entrypoint.s…"   7 minutes ago       Up 7 minutes        0.0.0.0:8432->5432/tcp                             actordb
 c6b824b7d3c6        confluentinc/cp-zookeeper:latest         "/etc/confluent/dock…"   7 minutes ago       Up 7 minutes        2888/tcp, 0.0.0.0:2181->2181/tcp, 3888/tcp         zookeeper
 ```
-Use docker-compose.yml to bring all the containers needed to run Site-AM and Broker.
+Use docker-compose.yml to bring all the containers needed to run Site-AM, Broker and Orchestrator.
 Add any additional AMs as needed by pointing to the correct config files.

-## Plugins
-The actor loads all the plugins in "plugins" directory.
-Each plugin must inherit from IBasePlugin class and have an info file.